robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

 "_Science is the belief in the ignorance of experts._" ~ Feynman

 "_What will the theories and technologies of 2065 look like?
 If we are not careful, if we do not sufficiently value explanatory science and individual creativity, they will look pretty much like they do today.
-But if we do, many wonders may lie ahead—not only the elusive unified field theory for physics but perhaps also a new type of “theory” for cog- nition and consciousness, or maybe theories matching the scope and elegance of natural selection for other great challenges of biology, including the mechanisms of regu- lation and dysregulation (e.g., cancer and aging) at the cellular level and the prediction of structure and function at the molecular level.
+But if we do, many wonders may lie ahead—not only the elusive unified field theory for physics but perhaps also a new type of “theory” for cognition and consciousness, or maybe theories matching the scope and elegance of natural selection for other great challenges of biology, including the mechanisms of regulation and dysregulation (e.g., cancer and aging) at the cellular level and the prediction of structure and function at the molecular level.
 There is no lack of frontiers._"  ~ PNA Report

 _"We have a habit in writing articles published in scientific journals to make the work as finished as possible, to cover all the tracks, to not worry about the blind alleys or to describe how you had the wrong idea first, and so on.
 So there isn't any place to publish, in a dignified manner, what you actually did in order to get to do the work._"
 -- Richard Feynman in "The Development of the Space-Time View of Quantum Electrodynamics," Nobel Lecture (11 December 1965)﻿